Employer of Record

 Termination

-In Germany, due to strict protection against dismissal, employment relationships are often ended by mutual agreement between the employer and employee, through a termination agreement.
+In Germany, due to strict protection against dismissal in many situations, employment relationships are often ended by mutual agreement between the employer and employee through a termination agreement.
 This can be concluded at any time, with or without a severance payment.
-The protections against unfair dismissal do not apply in these cases.
-Even employees with special protection from dismissal can agree to such an arrangement without needing approval from authorities.
+Statutory protection against unfair dismissal does not apply in the same way to a mutually agreed termination, but special formal and practical considerations still apply.
 Employers frequently offer severance payments as an incentive for employees to agree to a mutual termination.

 Severance Payments